 In 2018, both plans will include alcoholic drinks as well!
 With any quick service or table service meal, guests over 21 can select a single-serving mixed drink, wine, or beer as their beverage with the plan.
 You could choose a specialty drink (such as a smoothie or milkshake) as your beverage as well.

-You are of course always allowed to order anything else from the menu that is not included with the dining plan, such as adult beverages and appetizers, and pay for them out-of-pocket.
+You are of course always allowed to order anything else from the menu that is not included with the dining plan and pay for the items out-of-pocket.

 In addition to snack and meal credits, each dining plan includes a Resort Refillable Mug with unlimited free refills for the length of your stay.
 The mugs can be used at any Disney resort hotel for soda, coffee, tea, lemonade and hot chocolate, but aren’t good for refills in the theme parks.